There are nearly 3 million children who are orphaned in Kenya. 700 children are orphaned each day due to the impact of HIV.

 We offer tangible hope by meeting the physical, emotional, educational, and spiritual needs of orphaned and vulnerable children.

 We invest in community outreach programs that strengthen and preserve families in high-risk, impoverished areas.
 These programs provide nutritious meals, access to Christian education, quality counseling and mentoring, and urgently needed medical care.

 We equip students and their families with the resources needed to continue their educational journey through junior high and high school.

 Our Ministry Programs

-The Narok Community Outreach Initiative provides essentials like food, counseling, and mentorship to orphaned and vulnerable Maasai children and their families living in Narok County.
+The Narok Community Outreach Program provides essentials like food, counseling, and mentorship to orphaned and vulnerable Maasai children and their families living in Narok County.
 This remote region of Kenya is often overlooked, and most families lack the resources to provide the most basic of care to children.
 Malnutrition rates are high and educational opportunity is limited.
 As the initiative grows, educational and agricultural programs will be added.

 Community Outreach, Family Strengthening, Humanitarian Aid

 ACK Madeleine Centre is a private Christian school offering holistic care and support for children living in the village of Mechimeru, Kenya.
 Students in pre-K through 8th grade not only receive a quality education, but also are provided two meals each day.
 Trained counselors and medical workers serve both the students and their families, and an agricultural program offers both nutrition for the school and job training for the students.

 Patmos School offers more than an education to students in grades pre-K through 8th grade in the Mathare Slum of Nairobi, Kenya.
 It provides Christ-centered counseling, nutritious meals, medical care, and safe haven to orphaned and vulnerable children living in one of Africa’s largest and poorest slums.
 The goal of Patmos is to break the cycle of poverty that pervades the community.